Miguel Canto

-Miguel Angel Canto Solis (born January 30, 1948) is a Mexican former world boxing champion who held the WBC and Lineal flyweight titles.
+Miguel Angel Canto Solis (January 30, 1948 – April 16, 2026) was a Mexican world boxing champion who held the WBC and Lineal flyweight titles.

 Boxing life

 Unlike many Mexican boxers, Canto was not a "slam-bang" type of boxer ("Slam-Bang" boxers are boxers whose fights are usually action-packed; Mexican boxers are usually stereotyped as "slam-bangers").
 He used boxing techniques and knowledge instead of trying to score knockouts in most of his fights.
 Proof of this is that he only won fifteen fights by knockout, out of more than seventy professional bouts.
 He was a defensive expert, somewhat in the style of Willie Pep.

 Canto began his professional boxing career on February 5, 1969.
 He became one of those rare cases in boxing, like Alexis Argüello, Henry Armstrong, Bernard Hopkins, Victor Luvi Callejas and Wilfredo Vazquez, where a boxer loses his first fight and goes on to become a world champion.
 He lost that day to Raul Hernandez, in Canto's hometown of Mérida, by a knockout in round three.